 This funder supports Kerr County, Texas and the communities of Fredericksburg, Harper, Stonewall, Comfort, Bandera, and Medina.
 Funding interests are education and youth, community service, civic and cultural, and family and wellness.

 The Cullen Foundation supports organizations serving the Houston area.
-Education is a priority.
-Other interests are cultural arts, healthcare and public service.
+It priorizes education, and also funds cultural arts, healthcare and public service.

 This funder supports arts, culture, humanities, education, human services, and religion in San Antonio and Bexar County, Texas.
 The annual grant application deadline is February 1 for local groups.

 This funder supports many nonprofit causes in the city of Dallas and Dallas County.
 Fields of interest include arts, basic needs, animal welfare, children, the elderly, and African Americans.